wp-plugins/contact-call-plugin/readme.txt

 * Talk to more web visitors by adding call button anywhere on the web: Facebook, LinkedIn, Twitter, Blogger, Wordpress, Gmail, Yahoo Mail, Outlook
 * Secure and reliable

-**How should I setup Contact-Call for my site?**

-Its very simple.
-Just follow the easy steps listed below

-* Install and activate Contat-Call plugin
-* Setup your preferences - User interface (color, layout etc) and phone preferences (where do you want to take calls etc)
-* Save the preferences
-* Done!!
-You are now live and are ready to take calls from your customers.

-**What much does it cost?**

-**For webvisitor:** FREE.
-Yes, your web visitors do not pay anything for the call.
-They can just use the browser phone option to make free VoIP call directly from their internet browser.
-They can also use Skype on their local computers to call you for free.

-Alternatively, they can select their current locales and get a local phone number in that country that they can call to reach you.
-We currently support 40 countries and are continously adding more.

-Here is <a href="http://www.pbxplus.com/sharednumbers.jsp">list of countries</a> we currently support

-**For website owners:** FREE, if you take calls on your Skype/GTalk.
-If you need to forward to landline/mobiles, please subscribe to any of our paid plans.
-For more information, click <a href="http://www.pbxplus.com/pricing.jsp">here</a>

 **7 Reasons why Networkworld raves about the Call-Us button**